Royal National Institute for Deaf People: History

 RNID announced in 2020 that it was selling its 23 care homes and its supported living, community and domiciliary care services which it had been providing since 1929.
-The charity’s 560 clients were told their homes and services were to be sold and the 600 staff would be transferred to a new owner.
-This was despite the organisation’s chief executive saying in 2018 he had no plans to carry out the same kind of mass sale of services that he oversaw in his previous position as chief executive of the disability charity Scope.
+The charity's 560 clients were told their homes and services were to be sold and the 600 staff would be transferred to a new owner.
+This was despite the organisation's chief executive saying in 2018 he had no plans to carry out the kind of mass sale of services that he oversaw in his previous position as chief executive of the disability charity Scope.

 Its 2017/2018 annual accounts showed the charity had an income of £40.1m but spent £42.7m.
 This was the fifth time in six years that the charity's expenditure had exceeded its income.
-RNID's auditor PricewaterhouseCoopers said that "material uncertainty" over fundraising income and other conditions cast doubt on the charity’s ability to "continue as a going concern".
+RNID's auditor PricewaterhouseCoopers said that "material uncertainty" over fundraising income and other conditions cast doubt on the charity's ability to "continue as a going concern".

 A financial recovery plan was delivered in the 2019/20 financial year.
 As a result, RNID's auditors expressed no further concerns about the charity's going concern status in the accounts signed in November 2019.
-Like all charities, the COVID-19 pandemic has resulted in new financial pressures for RNID.
-However, as a result of the financial recovery plan and ongoing prudent financial management, RNID is confident in its ongoing financial sustainability.
+Like many charities, the COVID-19 pandemic resulted in new financial pressures for the RNID.
+As a result of the financial recovery plan and "ongoing prudent financial management", RNID said it is confident in its ongoing financial sustainability.

 In 2020, partly as a response to the COVID-19 pandemic, the charity rebranded and reverted to the RNID name, stating a new purpose: "Together, we will make life fully inclusive for deaf people and those with hearing loss or tinnitus."

-The charity's care and support services in England and Wales were acquired by Achieve together, a provider of specialist support for people with learning disabilities, autism and associated complex needs in 2021.
+The charity's care and support services in England and Wales were acquired by Achieve Together, a provider of specialist support for people with learning disabilities, autism and associated complex needs in 2021.

+The charity partnered with Sela and Newcastle United to create a jersey which would transform stadium noise into real-time touch sensations.
+Sela co-created a "haptic" jersey with the charity for deaf supporters to wear and donated its front-of-shirt sponsorship to the charity for a match against Tottenham Hotspur on 13 April 2024 as part of the charity's "Unsilence the Crowd" campaign.

+Collections

+The RNID's collections were part of the Ear Institute Library prior to its closure in 2020.
+Today the archive and rare books library is held in University College London's Special Collections.